Delhi continues to vote differently on the national, local front

 New Delhi, Feb 11: The BJP was unable to hold on to its 2019 Lok Sabha vote share in the Delhi Assembly elections.

 The BJP which bagged 57 per cent of the votes in 2019 could manage only 38.81 per cent as per the latest trends by the Election Commission of India.
-The Aam Admi Party on the other hand had a 53.50 per cent vote share in comparison to the 54 per cent during the 2015 assembly polls, when it won 67 of the 70 seats.
+The Aam Admi Party, on the other hand, had a 53.50 per cent vote share in comparison to the 54 per cent during the 2015 assembly polls, when it won 67 of the 70 seats.

 The trend in Delhi has normally been to vote differently in national and local elections.
 In 2013, the AAP made its debut and secured 28 of the 70 seats.
 The BJP won 32, which was four short of the majority mark.
 The AAP and Congress formed the government but it was able to last just 49 days.